 How does Elder Abuse Occur?

 When we age, it naturally becomes more difficult to do tasks that used to be easy.
-As we age, we can suffer disease and ill-health.
-We are sometimes bound to rely on the aid of other people.
+As we age, we can suffer disease and ill-health and as such we are sometimes bound to rely on the aid of other people.
 This is usually the people we live with, family or close friends.

 In some cases, without realising it, the people we lean on can begin to resent us for it.
 However, there is no excuse for elder abuse.

-Abuse of the elderly is a very serious family violence matter.
-It should not be tolerated.
-Elderly people are vulnerable.
-To abuse elderly for personal gains is no better than unconscionable conduct – it’s despicable.
+Abuse of the elderly is a very serious family violence matter, therefore It should not be tolerated.
+Elderly people are vulnerable., besides to abuse elderly for personal gains is no better than unconscionable conduct – it’s despicable.

 It is important to understand the legal assistance that is available.